Philip Sidney: Politics and marriage

 Sidney had returned to court by the middle of 1581.
 In the latter year he was elected to fill vacant seats in the Parliament of England for both Ludlow and Shrewsbury, choosing to sit for the latter, and in 1584 was MP for Kent.
 That same year Penelope Devereux was married, apparently against her will, to Lord Rich.
 Sidney was knighted in 1583.
 An early arrangement to marry Anne Cecil, daughter of Sir William Cecil and eventual wife of de Vere, had fallen through in 1571.
 In 1583, he married Frances, the 16-year-old daughter of Sir Francis Walsingham.
 In the same year, he made a visit to Oxford University with Giordano Bruno, the polymath known for his cosmological theories, who subsequently dedicated two books to Sidney.

-In 1585 the couple had one daughter, Elizabeth, who later married Roger Manners, 5th Earl of Rutland, in March 1599 and died without issue in 1612.
+In 1585 the couple had one daughter, Elizabeth, who later married Roger Manners, 5th Earl of Rutland, in March 1599 and died without offspring in 1612.

 Literary writings

 Like the best of the Elizabethans, Sidney was successful in more than one branch of literature, but none of his work was published during his lifetime.
 However, it circulated in manuscript.
 His finest achievement was a sequence of 108 love sonnets.
-These owe much to Petrarch and Pierre de Ronsard in tone and style, and place Sidney as the greatest Elizabethan sonneteer after Shakespeare.
+These owe much to Petrarch and Pierre de Ronsard in tone and style, and place Sidney as the greatest Elizabethan sonneteer after William Shakespeare.
 Written to his mistress, Lady Penelope Rich, though dedicated to his wife, they reveal true lyric emotion couched in a language delicately archaic.
 In form Sidney usually adopts the Petrarchan octave (ABBAABBA), with variations in the sestet that include the English final couplet.
 His artistic contacts were more peaceful and significant for his lasting fame.
 During his absence from court, he wrote Astrophel and Stella (1591) and the first draft of The Arcadia and The Defence of Poesy.
 Somewhat earlier, he had met Edmund Spenser, who dedicated The Shepheardes Calender to him.
 Other literary contacts included membership, along with his friends and fellow poets Fulke Greville, Edward Dyer, Edmund Spenser and Gabriel Harvey, of the (possibly fictitious) "Areopagus", a humanist endeavour to classicise English verse.